-A related cost is incidental only if it does not add substantial value to the gift.
+A cost is incidental only if it does not add substantial value to the gift.
 For example, the cost of gift wrapping is an incidental cost.
 However, the purchase of an ornamental basket for packaging fruit is not an incidental cost if the value of the basket is substantial compared to the value of the fruit.

 Exceptions.
-The following items are not included in the \$25 limit for business gifts.
+The following items are not considered gifts for purposes of the \$25 limit.